aol/micro-server/micro-s3/readme.md

 ```groovy
     compile 'com.aol.microservices:micro-s3:x.yz'
 ```

 ## Usage
 This plugin simply provides an AmazonS3Client implementation bean.
-You should just fill properties s3.accessKey, s3.secretKey and s3.sessionToken (optionally - only for short term keys) [AmazonS3Client](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3Client.html)
+You should define properties for s3.accessKey, s3.secretKey and optionall s3.sessionToken (optionally - only for short term keys) [AmazonS3Client](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3Client.html)

+Configure the S3 Bucket for Manifest comparision via this property

+s3.manifest.comparator.bucket

+You can also configure the key under which your data will be stored with

+s3.manifest.comparator.key:default

 ```java
 @Component